Let’s make great music together.

 As a parent, do I need to sit in on the lessons?

-Parents are always welcome to join us for lessons.
-Most parents like to sit in regularly, but some prefer to drop off their student for each week’s lesson then pick them up afterward.
+We recommend that parents attend lessons with their children through age 12, but some parents prefer to drop off their student for each week’s lesson then pick them up afterward.
 Parents are required to attend at least the first month of private lessons so we can all get on the same page and establish good practice habits.
-We encourage parents to continue to attend if the student is under seven years old or has behavioral challenges.
 Parent involvement is a feature of Suzuki lessons, so if you choose this method, please plan on joining us each week.

 What should I bring to the first lesson?

 You will receive a new student bag at your first lesson that will include note taking supplies and new music books, if needed.
 If you’ve taken lessons in the past, bring any music you’ve used before as well as any music you wish to learn.
 This will help your teacher assess what you already know, and will help establish goals from the start.

 What if we have to miss a lesson?